 Step #1: Ask How and Why It Happened

-Review your marriage and analyze what happened.
+Review your first marriage and analyze what happened.
 With enough reflection, you’ll discover clues that indicate why you strayed.

 Don’t make excuses for yourself.
 Saying, “I don’t know!” or “It’s not my fault” isn’t helpful and won’t contribute to finding a solution.

-What you CAN do is honestly think about how and why you fell in love with someone else.
+You can think about how and why you fell in love with someone else.
 Avoid blaming your spouse or lover, even if you believe one or both are partially responsible.